robrich/kubernetes-hands-on-workshop/08-Service/start/README.md

      type: NodePort
    ```

    A `NodePort` service creates an inbound port on each node in the cluster.
 Kubernetes randomly picks a port in the 30,000 range.
 Because Docker-desktop automatically proxies traffic from the host machine into the cluster, we'll be able to hit this `NodePort` from our browser.
-In production, these ports would be exposed to the internet if the firewall allowed it.
+In production, these ports would be exposed to the internet if the firewall around our Kubernetes cluster allowed it.

 6. Add these lines: